While the majority of respirometry studies are concerned with oxygen

 of algae and corals per unit area, so we’ll add an area

-input and specify an area-specific output.unit
+input and specify an area-specific output.unit.

 .

-input.
-This function converts between units of area, mass, etc. It is
+enter the area input.
+This function converts between units

-because the default
+convert_rate because the default output unit for area

-ourselves, but can rely on convert_val
+We don’t have to do this conversion ourselves, but can rely on

-to tell it this is an area conversion - it detects this automatically
+convert_val.
+We don’t even need to tell it this is an area

-from the input units.
+conversion - it detects this automatically from the input units.

 algae_rate_conv <- convert_rate(algae_rate_adj,